For the proclamation of the Gospel and the edification of the Body of Christ

 Love for the Word

-Such brokenness is unparalleled in the scriptures, except in a verse of the New Testament: Hebrews 5:7, referring to the Lord Jesus: "And Christ, in the days of his flesh, offering prayers and supplications with great cry and tears to him that could deliver him from death, was heard because of his reverent fear".
+Such brokenness is unparalleled in the scriptures, except in a verse of the New Testament: Hebrews 5:7, referring to the Lord Jesus: "And Christ, in the days of his flesh, offering prayers and supplications with great cries and tears to him that could deliver him from death, was heard because of his reverent fear".
 In this verse we have a true synthesis of these twelve fervent longings from Psalm 119.
-Here are the pleas (153), the supplications (58, 20, 28, 81), the outcry, (147), the tears (82, 123, 148, 136), the prayer to be delivered from death (92, 153), the reverent fear (120), and finally the allusion to the flesh (120).
+Here are the pleas (153), the supplications (58, 20, 28, 81), the crying out (147), the tears (82, 123, 148, 136), the prayer to be delivered from death (92, 153), the reverent fear (120), and finally the allusion to the flesh (120).

 The cold nights out in the open, no doubt, heard him whisper in agony these inspired words.
 Who else could fulfill them but Jesus?
 The Psalmist was only suffering in advance pains and small agonies, compared to those of Him who suffered the unspeakable for us.

 Only the Servant of God could suffer thus and desire so earnestly the provision of the word of God.
 He knew He was doing the greatest work ever done.
 That is why we see his whole being in absolute surrender, in constant agony, which he wrestled with daily before God.
 This is literally being like a wineskin in the smoke (83).

 In this agony, his help, his food, and his daily livelihood, was the blessed word of God.
 Therefore, his words are filled with the Holy Scriptures.
 That's why He could teach with authority.
 Lord, grant us grace to love the Word and soak in it both for our own blessing and also for many others!